kontent-ai/model-generator-js/README.md

 - `secureAccessKey`- Secure API Key if your Kontent project has secure mode enabled
 - `addTimestamp`- Indicates if timestamp is added to generated models
 - `nameResolver`- Name resolver for elements.
 Available options are: `camelCase`, `pascalCase`, `snakeCase`
+- `sdkType`- Type of sdk for which models are generated.
+Available options are: `delivery`

 ## Example models